mozilla-services/screenshots/docs/METRICS.md

 ### Database Metrics

-We have a pretty rich database in Screenshots, and we can do all kinds of queries on the database.
+We can do queries directly on the database of Firefox Screenshots.
 These might include:

 1. Look at cohorts of individuals, reviewing their shot creation patterns
 2. How many people make a couple shots?
 How many make a lot of shots?
 3. See if people are making shots of mostly private or mostly public pages
 4. Identify the dimensions of shots
-5. Compare shot URLs to a domain whitelist, to determine broad categories of sites that are popular to view
+5. Compare shot URLs to a domain allowlist, to determine broad categories of sites that are popular to view

+### Opt-out

+The add-on reads the Telemetry opt-out preference (`toolkit.telemetry.enabled`) before sending any metrics data to the servers.
+If this preference is false, or if there is any issue trying to fetch the preference, then no data is sent.

+The website reads the DNT Header (`navigator.doNotTrack`) and if it is present and set to *1* the website will not send metrics data.

+There may be some exceptions to the above for debugging or analysis of malfunctions.